alexwaibel/nix-config/README.md

 # Setup
 ## Prerequisites
 Install Nix, either standalone or with NixOS.
+For MacOS see the recommendations from [nix-darwin](https://github.com/LnL7/nix-darwin).

 ## Install config
 ### NixOS
 1. `cd ~/.config`
 2. Clone the repo.
 You can use `nix-shell -p git` to launch a shell with `git` installed
-3. `cd nixos`
+3. `cd nix-config`
 4. `sudo mv /etc/nixos /etc/nixos.bak`
-5. `sudo ln -s ~/.config/nixos /etc/nixos`
+5. `sudo ln -s ~/.config/nix-config /etc/nixos`
 6. `sudo nixos-rebuild switch --flake .#<hostname>`

 > [!IMPORTANT]